Auditors assess local and central government departments with the aim of improving efficiency and effectiveness.

 Internal auditors work largely in the private sector to improve the efficiency of businesses and identify where processes are not working as they should.
 As well as reviewing financial accounts, they also look at aspects of the company such as ethics, environmental sustainability, reputation and growth.

 - Work with firms of chartered and certified accountants, such as the National Audit Office.

 - carry out obligatory audits of the public sector and governmental bodies

 - may be called to examine the finances of private businesses, especially those working in association with governmental bodies.

-External auditors play a vital role in ensuring that money raised by taxes is used effectively and efficiently to pay for the services we all benefit from.
+External auditors play a vital role in ensuring that money raised by taxes is used effectively and efficiently.